shakalaca/MagiskOnEmulator/README.md

 2. Make sure you backup the untouched `ramdisk.img` from `<sdk_home>/system-images/<platform>/*/ramdisk.img`.
 You will need it everytime you want to patch ramdisk with magisk (for the first time and also for subsequent magisk updates).
 3. Clone this repository and copy the original `ramdisk.img` into the clone's folder.
 4. Start the newly created AVD.
+5. There are three ways to patch ramdisk:
-5a.
-Execute `patch.sh` or `patch.bat` to install Magisk (pre-downloaded) on the ramdisk.img
+  * Execute `patch.sh` or `patch.bat` to install Magisk (pre-downloaded) on the ramdisk.img
-5b.
-Alternatively, you can execute `patch.sh canary` or `patch.bat canary` to install latest canary Magisk on the ramdisk.img.
+  * Alternatively, you can execute `patch.sh canary` or `patch.bat canary` to install latest canary Magisk on the ramdisk.img.
 This requires AVD internet connectivity towards github.
 ***Note: If choosing to use 'patch.sh', you might need to run `dos2unix patch.sh` first so that the script has propper line ending.
-This is needed when using for example github for desktop, which changes line ending to CRLF instead of LF
+This is needed when using for example github for desktop, which changes line ending to CRLF instead of LF***
-5c.
-If you prefer patching by MagiskManager, execute `patch.sh manager` or `patch.bat manager`, it will create a fake `boot.img` on internal storage.
+  * If you prefer patching by MagiskManager, execute `patch.sh manager` or `patch.bat manager`, it will create a fake `boot.img` on internal storage.
 We then launch MagiskManager and click `Install` and select `boot.img` to patch it.
 When finished, execute `patch.sh pull` or `patch.bat pull` to get the patched ramdisk.img.
 This method is mainly for Released version of Magisk.

 6. When finished, copy the patched `ramdisk.img` back to AVD directory.
 7. Power off and restart (cold start) the emulator
 8. Recommended: update magisk manager